domobritton/Intrst/pinterest/README.md

 ```
 ## Infinite Scroll

-This site utilizes an infinite scroll which updates the render based on the height of the window and by listening to the scroll of the user. **No library**
+This site utilizes an infinite scroll which updates the render based on the height of the window and by listening to the scroll of the user.
+Infinite Scroll was accomplished without the use of **any libraries**.

 ```js
       if (